hydrusnetwork/hydrus/docs/developer_api.md

 Response:
 :   200 and no content.

 This is the same as the advanced deletion option of the same basic name.
-It will erase the record that a file has been physically deleted (i.e. it only applies to deletion records in the 'all local files' domain).
-A file that no longer has a 'all local files' deletion record will pass a 'exclude previously deleted files' check in a _file import options_.
+It will erase the record that a file has been physically deleted (i.e. it only applies to deletion records in the 'hydrus local file storage' domain).
+A file that no longer has a 'hydrus local file storage' deletion record will pass a 'exclude previously deleted files' check in a _file import options_.

 ### **POST `/add_files/migrate_files`** { id="add_files_migrate_files" }